Yesterday the last group was played and we now have our semi-finals line up.

 There is no denying that BH has revived a dying tour and that the various subplots that the current calendar creates add interest to the season, although, as Hector Nunns explains in the last Snooker Scene issue this has not resulted in added interest from the media.

 But however Hearn wants to present the situation, it’s a fact that the current system doesn’t seem to help young players to develop.
-Kyren Wilson and Jack Lisowski are 26 and 27 and those are the only two non-asian seen as stars of the future.
+Kyren Wilson and Jack Lisowski are 26 and 27 and those are the only two non-Asian seen as stars of the future.
 At that age Ronnie, Williams and Higgins all were World, UK and Masters champions.
-Part of the issue is that snooker is declining at grassroot level, partly because of cultural factors, partly because the pro-am circuit has shrunk to a misery.
-There are many reasons for the latter, including the fact that the PTC tour has, in its time, attracted most of the amateurs interest … and money, and the fact that a busy professional tour means that the pro don’t have time for many pro-ams anymore.
-The flat draw has his advantages, notably it gives lower ranked players the opportunity to play the top guys, and some television exposure.
-But it’s also a very brutal system, especially with no money for first round losers.
-It can be dispiriting – many players have been open about anxiety and depression in the last years – and, in my opinion, it does not favour players development which is a real issue as the young ones coming through the amateur ranks are not properly prepared for the pro tour because of the decline of the grassroot circuit.
+Part of the issue is that snooker is declining at a grassroots level, partly because of cultural factors, partly because the pro-am circuit has shrunk to a misery.
+There are many reasons for the latter, including the fact that the PTC tour has, in its time, attracted most of the interest of the amateur… and money, and the fact that a busy professional tour means that the pros don’t have time for many pro-ams anymore.
+The flat draw has his advantages, notably, it gives lower-ranked players the opportunity to play the top guys, and some television exposure.
+But it’s also a very brutal system, especially with no money for first-round losers.
+It can be dispiriting – many players have been open about anxiety and depression in the last years – and, in my opinion, it does not favour players development which is a real issue as the young ones coming through the amateur ranks are not properly prepared for the pro tour because of the decline of the grassroots circuit.
 I would be strongly in favour of a return to a tiered system, maybe in a slightly different form (*), in at least half of the main tour events.

-Oh and Mark Selby had a right moan on twitter about no prize money for the 147, although with a touch of humour.
-Apparantly Barry Hawkins had to pay for the Indian restaurant – losers banquet? – because poor Mark is skint! (**)
+Oh, and Mark Selby had a right moan on twitter about no prize money for the 147, although with a touch of humour.
+Apparently, Barry Hawkins had to pay for the Indian restaurant – losers banquet? – because poor Mark is skint! (**)